 For example, Aetna Better Health of Virginia supports select members who are seeking their GED certificate.
 So, any student can prepare well to pass the questions of the GED test that must be taken on a computer.
 You can start any day, so sign up for a free help plan.

 Also, AmeriHealth Caritas, another healthcare provider, offers the Mission GED Program.
-This program covers Pre GED and GED test fees and is available for AmeriHealth Caritas members in Pennsylvania, Delaware, North Carolina, South Carolina (as Select Health), and Louisiana.
+This program covers GED test fees and is available for AmeriHealth Caritas members in Pennsylvania, Delaware, North Carolina, South Carolina (as Select Health), and Louisiana.

 Local Charities